-Faculty will reflect on each course under SLO focus for the year that they teach every quarter by completing a SLO log, a short, guided form.
+Faculty will reflect on each course under SLO focus for the year by completing a SLO log, a short, guided form.
 The faculty will convene in department meetings twice a year and engage in a guided discussion of student success and areas for growth led by the Department Chair or Program Director and supported through guidance from the Office of Instruction.
 Department Chairs and Program Directors or designees will fill out a one-page summary of the conversations for each course discussed following the spring department/program meeting.